TomCrypto/epsilon/README.md

        need to replace `ncurses.h` by `curses.h`, link to `PDCurses` instead of `ncurses`, and it should work!

-- *Q*: I am getting a lot of compiler errors regarding various OpenCL functions such as undefined references, and so on.
+-**Q**: I am getting a lot of compiler errors regarding various OpenCL functions
+       such as undefined references, and so on.

-  *A*: Make sure you are defining the `CL_USE_DEPRECATED_OPENCL_1_1_APIS` token
+**A**: Make sure you are defining the `CL_USE_DEPRECATED_OPENCL_1_1_APIS` token
        when building (the default makefile does this) as the OpenCL C++ wrapper does not play nice with OpenCL 1.2 at the moment.
 Also make sure you are linking to OpenCL, probably using `-lOpenCL`.

-- *Q*: The renderer builds successfully, however, I get a CLC build error - the log gives this error: `#include <cl/epsilon.cl> file not found`.
+-**Q**: The renderer builds successfully, however, I get a CLC build error - the
+       log gives this error: `#include <cl/epsilon.cl> file not found`.

-  *A*: This indicates the OpenCL compiler cannot find the kernel files.
+ **A**: This indicates the OpenCL compiler cannot find the kernel files.
 This is
        a known issue for the APP OpenCL runtime, and the fix is as follows:

 1. Go into `src/engine/renderer.cpp`, find the offending line and rename the line with the absolute path (on your system) to `epsilon.cl`.
 Use quotes instead of angled brackets, e.g.:

     #include "/path/to/epsilon.cl"

 2. Do the same for every `#include` directive found in the `cl/` folder.

 3. Rebuild the renderer, and try again, the error should not occur.

 Why does this happen?
 We don't know - APP seems to have issues regarding include directives, and we cannot reasonably fix this in the renderer.

 Another reported fix, is to add the `cl/` directory to your system PATH, which should technically fix the error in a less (or more, depending on your perspective) intrusive manner.

-- *Q*: I tried the renderer on my CPU device, it worked.
-But when I try and run it on the GPU, it gets stuck and nothing happens (or my screen crashes)!
+-**Q**: I tried the renderer on my CPU device, it worked.
+But when I try and run
+       it on the GPU, it gets stuck and nothing happens (or my screen crashes)!

-  *A*: The current algorithm is implemented as an infinite loop for convenience
+ **A**: The current algorithm is implemented as an infinite loop for convenience
        which can cause problems with GPU's.
 To fix this, simply change the loop into a `for` construct with, say, 8 or 9 iterations.
 It should now work.

-* * *

 License
 -------